Code-Egg/docs/docs/advanced/configuration-proxy.md

 **Note:** If you are using IP-based virtual hosting, you will need to set up a different web server external application for each vhost, as each web server external application only reroutes traffic to a single IP address.

+Once you have set up your preferred proxy method, don't forget to [map the proxy virtual host to your listeners](#map-the-proxy-vhost-to-your-listeners).

 ## Proxy Method

 For this guide we will use the default `Example` virtual host and proxy files to an Apache backend.